-Sceptre of Goth focused heavily on delivering something akin to the tabletop D&D experience, with players rolling characters of multiple races and classes, forming a party and exploring a virtual world that was supervised by a server admin in the role of Dungeon Master, which would edit the world in real-time and even role-play as a monster.
+Sceptre of Goth focused more on delivering something akin to the tabletop D&D experience, with players rolling characters with stats and classes, forming a party and exploring a virtual world that was supervised by a server admin in the role of Dungeon Master, which would edit the world in real-time and even role-play as monsters.

 Sadly, the game cannot be played today, but you can read about it HERE.